saifalisew1508/TelegramAdderTool/QnA & Premium Software/README.md

 A powerful Telegram automation tool for adding multiple accounts to groups and channels, with advanced anti-ban logic.
 Designed for users who understand the risks and need efficient account handling.

-> ⚠️ **Disclaimer**: This tool violates Telegram's Terms of Service and should only be used for educational and ethical testing purposes.
+> ⚠️ **Disclaimer**: This tool violates Telegram's Terms of Service and can be restrict/ban your accounts while using this software.

 ---